katarzynaroza/python-developer-journey/learning_journal.md

 ---

-## Week 1
+## Week X

-**Topics covered:**
+**Topics Covered:**
-- Python basics: variables, functions, loops
-- Git and GitHub: repositories, commits
+- Short bullet list of concepts

+**Key Insights:**
+- What surprised me?
+- What clicked this week?

 **Challenges:**
-- Understanding error messages
-- Structuring code clearly

-**Reflections:**
-- I learn best by doing — hands-on practice helps me retain concepts
-- Debugging is frustrating but rewarding
+- What was hard?
+- How did I approach it?

+**Gallup Talents in Action:**
+- How did I use Restorative, Developer, etc.?

-**Next steps:**
+**Next Steps:**
-- Build a simple CLI project
-- Review Python data types and error handling
+- What I want to try next
+- Questions I still have

 ---